dmahlow/system/README.md

   someone editing it already.
 - External API with HTTP webhooks.
 - Self-healing features - app will self diagnose in case too many errors are triggered.
+- ~~The `settings.coffee` file will be created automatically but only after the app has started for the first time.
+We'll change this once we have the UI to manage these settings, so when app is started for the first time a page with the settings manager will open allowing the user to create its own customized settings.~~

 ## Installation